 Let’s talk about bulbs first.
 With oh-so-simple plug in and play functionality, they look just like regular bulbs except for the price tag.
 Cost aside, the main issue with the bulbs is that the switch will always need to be on in order to power the built-in WIFI radios in the bulbs that receive lighting commands from your phone or tablet.
 Your bulb is only smart as long as nobody accidentally switches it off.

 That said, bulbs offer a great deal of flexibility in terms of adjusting brightness and colour.
-With colour changing bulbs, such as Philips Hue where you have the ability to change the white colour temperature to simulate natural light throughout the day as well and create animations and light shows.
+With colour changing bulbs, such as Philips Hue where you can change the white colour temperature to simulate natural light throughout the day as well and create animations and light shows.

 The possible downside of smart switches is that they do not suit the wiring in every house.
 The installation of smart switches will require neutral wires in the switch boxes.
 As these are not required for regular switches, some older homes (pre-seventies) may not have had them.
 Check this before you embark on your smart lighting project.

 Assuming here that you are not going for a full home automation project, of which lighting would only be a part, most smart lighting switch packages require self-installation.
 Therefore a fundamental grasp of household electrics is needed.
 You’ll be replacing the entire old unit with a smart switch.
-This will involve some basic wiring including the neutral wire to allow wireless access.
+Involving some basic wiring including the neutral wire to allow wireless access.